hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - `AlfrescoClient(config)` — Create a new client instance (pass your Alfresco URL, username, password, scheme, and address)
 - `getCompanyHome(client)` — Get the Company Home node
-- `getChildren(client, nodeRef)` — Get children of a node (always returns an array, works for any folder/nodeRef)
+- `getChildren(client, nodeRef)` — Get children of a node (always returns an array, works for any folder/nodeRef by resolving the full path recursively)
 - `authenticate(client)` — Authenticate and get a ticket

 ## Example Project